abdelrahman116/requirement-analysis/README.md

 Why it's critical:
 Poor estimation due to unclear requirements often leads to budget overruns, missed deadlines, and inadequate resource allocation.

+## Key Activities in Requirement Analysis
+1. 📥 Requirement Gathering
+Collects raw information from stakeholders about what they need from the system.

+Involves techniques such as:

+Interviews with clients and users

+Surveys and questionnaires

+Workshops for group discussions

+Observation of users in their work environment

+Document analysis of current systems or processes

+Goal: Build a comprehensive list of potential requirements.

+2. 🧠 Requirement Elicitation
+Focuses on clarifying and refining the information gathered.

+Helps uncover hidden, conflicting, or misunderstood needs.

+Common techniques include:

+Brainstorming sessions to generate ideas

+Focus groups with selected stakeholders

+Prototyping to help users visualize the product and clarify needs

+Goal: Discover the true needs and expectations behind the initial input.

+3. 📝 Requirement Documentation
+Converts gathered and elicited information into clear, structured, and written form.

+Ensures consistency, traceability, and ease of reference throughout the project.

+Common documentation formats:

+Software Requirement Specification (SRS) documents

+User stories written from the user's perspective

+Use cases and use case diagrams showing interactions between users and the system

+Goal: Create a single source of truth for all project requirements.

+4. 📊 Requirement Analysis and Modeling
+Involves examining and organizing the documented requirements for better understanding and implementation.

+Activities include:

+Prioritizing requirements based on business value and feasibility

+Feasibility analysis to ensure the project is technically and financially doable

+Modeling using diagrams like:

+Data Flow Diagrams (DFDs)

+Entity-Relationship Diagrams (ERDs)

+Process Models or System Architecture Diagrams

+Goal: Ensure the requirements are complete, consistent, and realistic.

+5. ✅ Requirement Validation
+Ensures the documented requirements correctly represent stakeholder needs and are ready for design and development.

+Techniques used:

+Stakeholder reviews and walkthroughs

+Defining acceptance criteria for each requirement

+Requirement traceability matrices to ensure coverage in design and testing

+Goal: Confirm that requirements are accurate, feasible, and agreed upon by all parties.